andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ![Cross-Country Skiing](assets/img/skiing-wtf2019-dkarlinsky.jpg)

+Note:
 The afternoons also filled up - hackathons, demos, cross-country skiing, and more.
 This all self-organised.
 Lunches and dinners self-organised too.

 ---

 ![Slack - Hack Channel](assets/img/Slack-Hackday.png)

+Note:
 We'd also built a community - in the intervening 53 months of the year we kept up with each other on slack and email.

 ---

 ![WTF Testimonials](assets/img/ahl-wtf-site-quote.png)

+Note:
 I kept going back.
 I had some of the most rewarding and self-developmental experiences of my entire career.

-(Quote from the WTF website)

 ---

-# Staging Open Spaces
+# Staging Open Spaces...

 ---